ffcg/ffcg-labs/terraform/gcp/README.md

 1. Confirm

-    You can evaluate the output to see what has been changed or added, but that's for a different competence track
+    You can evaluate the output to see what has been changed or added, if you want but that's for a different competence track

     ```sh
     Enter a value: yes